In Sight, In Mind

 Melanoma is a type of skin cancer, but are you aware that this type of cancer can start in your eyes as well?
 While melanomas that start in the skin are more common than melanomas that start in the eye, it still makes a case for the importance of vision protection.
-There are some eye cancer symptoms to be aware of.
+This article will explore eye cancer symptoms to be aware of, common symptoms and the link between eye cancer and age-related macular degeneration (AMD).

 What Types of Eye Cancers Are Most Common?